Register now, pay later

 As video games get more and more advanced, the production behind them is as sophisticated and complex as the making of blockbuster films!
 From coding to amazing graphics and sophisticated game mechanics, there’s a lot going on behind the scenes.
 By combining a gamer’s eye for design and game mechanics with Unity programming, kids can level up their STEM skills.

 While we are proud to offer world-class experiences on many of the world’s most prestigious university campuses, we also recognize that many families need the flexibility of quality virtual learning!
-It’s with these families in mind that we’ve adapted the core elements of our flagship camps to an online format with our Virtual Tech Camps
+It’s with these families in mind that we’ve adapted the core elements of our flagship camps to an online format with our Virtual Tech Camps.

 Like our on-campus programs, Virtual Tech Camps feature structured small-group sessions led by expert instructors.
 Each week includes live teaching of our signature, cutting-edge curriculum, plus peer collaboration, social time, and independent project work.
 To complete the experience, our Virtual Tech Camps incorporate all the magic of summer camp including games, challenges, and legendary iD traditions!

-Other Courses Teens Love
+Other Courses Kids Love

 Request a brochure